A Digital Response – Casino Changes and Evolution in the New Normal

 - ordering a drink and more

-Touchless gifting will be a desired way of getting gifts and rewards to players.
+Touchless gifting will be the desired way of getting gifts and rewards to players.
 Why do casino operators still have the risk of players coming to the property and standing in line for that gift?
 Digital gifting will help that meaningless congestion.
 Smaller casinos in New England have enough trouble with social distancing and space.
-Oxford Casino, Plainridge Park and MGM Springfield top the list in giveaways in small areas.
-Besides, how many locals get their gift and gamble?
+Oxford Casino, Plainridge Park, and MGM Springfield top the list in giveaways in small areas.
+Besides, how many locals get their gifts and gamble?

-The Touchable is Also Changing in the the New Normal
+The Touchable is Also Changing in the New Normal

 Self-cleaning is now in the casino management’s headlights.
 At Resorts in Atlantic City, the hotel elevators are equipped with nanoSeptic, self-cleaning buttons.
 After you push the elevator button, the button automatically cleans itself!

 The Unseen Casino Changes – Cleaner Air

 At Mohegan Sun, in Connecticut, air now circulates through purifying ultraviolet light so that COVID-19 particles are not recycled through the air.
 The big guys in the industry can afford to install systems that bring in 100 percent outside air to lessen tobacco smoke, odor problems, and especially unhealthy agents in the air.
 But because of the astronomical energy cost, it’s not an option for smaller properties and companies.